baohuy2209/inventoryoptimization/README.md

 ### 1. Data Collection and Analysis

-We collected historical medical inventory data, including consumption patterns, order quantities, and lead times.
+We collected historical medical inventory data, including consumption patterns, order quantities, and lead times and cleaned using Excel.
 This data was subjected to exploratory data analysis (EDA) to identify trends, seasonality, and irregularities.

 ### 2. Forecasting Models